mrfdev/CMI/Resources/FAQ/cmi-bungee.md

 - if a command doesn't move a player to another server, can i still do it? no, but yes, with /cmi aliaseditor you can make your own command that uses /cmi server and/or placeholders.
 - are my inventories shared between servers? i doubt it, you probably need a bungee-inventory plugin dedicated to this (mysql player-data bridge plugin supporst cmi though)
 - can i use 1 database for all cmi instances? no, default is sqlite, use mysql, and make sure they all use a unique prefix.
 Using 1 user table for every server for example will very very very likely cause massive issues.
 - i put CMIB jar on the proxy (bungeecord) but it did not make any files or folders? yes, i dont think it does.
 On your 'servers' on the network type: /cmi version, if bungee is hooked, it should show there.
+Again, cmi goes to the servers behind the proxy, cmib jar goes to the proxy server only.
 ```

 MYSQL player data bridge (third party plugin i was talking about) <https://www.spigotmc.org/resources/mysql-player-data-bridge.8117/>